Typical Qualifying Standards

 Spartathlon Terms of Participation: http://www.spartathlon.gr/en/registration-en/registration-en.html

-Note: This article was originally written by Paul Ali in 2018, updated in 2019 and subsequently by Ian Thomas in 2022.
+Note: This article was originally written by Paul Ali in 2018, updated in 2019 and subsequently by Ian Thomas in 2022 and 2023.
 All updates reflect changes to terms of participation and qualification standards.
 Importantly, this is a guide so please refer to the Terms of Participation on the official Spartathlon website for latest information.